Deborah-Daniel/COMP2156_Group9_Assignment/README.md

 1. Collaborative Git workflows: Using Git for version control, branching, merging, and handling collaboration between multiple team members.
 2. Branching strategies: Following best practices for organizing code using Git branches (e.g., main, feature, hotfix, develop).
+3. Continuous Integration/Continuous Delivery (CI/CD): Setting up automated pipelines to run unit tests, build, and deploy code using Travis CI or GitHub Actions.
+This aims to ensure code quality, automate the testing process, and make the deployment process faster and more reliable.
+4. Infrastructure as Code (IaC): Using tools like Terraform or Ansible for automating infrastructure provisioning and configuration management.

 ## Setup Instructions